Why Do I Have Earwigs in My Apartment or Home?

 Apartments and homes become an unintentional host to earwigs for two reasons.
 These insects can invade by accident though human activities or they can actively seek to escape inclement outdoor conditions in our space.

-Second, if conditions outdoors become inhospitable, earwigs will enter our living spaces.
+If conditions outdoors become inhospitable, earwigs will enter our living spaces.
 One example would be if temperatures drop and the earwigs invade, seeking warmth.
 Another possibility would be if conditions start to dry in the earwigs’ normal shelter.
 If there is a damp basement area with perhaps much clutter and even leaves that have blown in, there can be an abundance of moisture and cover.
 Wet basement walls can drip onto the floor and create hospitable conditions for earwigs.
 They are also protected from winter weather in this manner.
+It is also common for earwigs to move inside from their outdoor habitats and locations when lights attract them.

 Earwigs do not typically prefer to thrive in our space, but through human activity or lack of good maintenance via screens, doors or conditions leading to excessive moisture, these insects can come into our apartment or house.